 Is there a way to estimate my nanny tax costs and my tax breaks?

 Care.com HomePay has a budgeting calculator that will allow you to do exactly that.
 You just need to input your nanny’s hourly rate, how many hours they’ll work, what state you live in and whether you have access to an FSA.
 The results will show you the total tax costs for hiring your nanny along with your tax savings.
 It’s a smart way to set a realistic care budget.

-A final cost factor to consider is whether to hire an expert to manage all the household employment tax returns (preparation, filing and remittance) and handle your nanny's payroll on your behalf.
+A final cost factor to consider is whether to use a nanny payroll service to manage all of your household employment tasks (preparation, filing and remittance) on your behalf.
 Care.com HomePay can take this work off your plate and you’re welcome to call for a free consultation and to learn more about how our service works.